 -And he's a very good boy to stay on his old blanket while he enjoys his treat!

 Did you know that a build up of tarter can not only lead to tooth loss and gum disease (and pain for your dog) but the bacteria from chronic mouth infections can spread to various organs in the body, resulting in more disease?
 Yuck!

 Worried about your dog ingesting bacteria (germs) when eating raw bones?
 Please don’t be.
 Dogs have a short intestinal tract to take care of that (see dog digestion).

 Also their saliva kills germs, which is why they lick their wounds (and yours).

 Why not serve treated or cooked instead of raw bones for dogs?
-Cooking kills the food value and treated bones just add unnatural things your dog definitely can do without.
+Cooking kills the food value and treated bones just add unnatural chemical additives your dog can definitely do without.

-If you're worried about bacteria from raw bones for you, Dona Code suggests putting them in the freezer after a day or two to kill the germs and then serve again.
-Good idea Dona, thanks!
+If you're worried about bacteria from leaving a raw bone out at room temperature, you can stick it in the freezer for a day or two to kill the germs and then serve again.

 In retrospect, I wonder how many pair of shoes I might have saved if I’d started my dogs on raw bones when they were much younger.
 Not only will a good size bone entertain each of my dogs for at least thirty minutes, it gives them focus, gets rid of a little energy – and they look so happy chewing on them!